saifullah3396/datadings/README.rst

-datadings is a collection of tools to prepare datasets for machine learning, based on two simple principles:
+datadings is a collection of tools to prepare datasets for machine learning, based on two simple principles

     Datasets are collections of individual data samples.